 Hand made Pappardelle pasta with wild boar ragout Real Roman chicken “cacciatora” with olives and herbs Hand made Biscotti with Vin Santo wine

-I've posted her pappardelle recipe here, it's perfect, as was she, with her great laugh, her passion and her strength, a Roman Chef.
+I've posted her fresh pasta pappardelle recipe here, it's perfect, as was she, with her great laugh, her passion and her strength, a Roman Chef.
 Such an honor to get to learn these ancient cooking skills and in such an overwhelmingly beautiful place.
 For the boar ragout she ground boar meat, tomatoes, garlic, onions and carrots & cooked them down simply with salt and pepper and it was marvelous.

 See you out there ~ Lynette La Mere, Executive Chef, Pure Joy Catering

 Photo Credit Lucas Oliver Oswald